devvisoulia/website/README.md

-# CindyJS web site
+# CindyJS web site the best website of the world
+# its phoenix to use

 This repository contains the sources from which
 [the CindyJS web site](http://cindyjs.org/) is built.
-If there is something wrong with the content on that web site, feel free to
-[file an issue with this repository](https://github.com/CindyJS/website/issues), or formulate a pull request.
+If there is something wrong with the content on that web site, feel free to tell me so that we can grow together [file an issue with this repository](https://github.com/CindyJS/website/issues), or formulate a pull request.
 Note that most pages will come with an edit link in the bottom right corner.